 "No alerts should be sent for __ hours"

 /pause endpoint to temporarily pause monitoring and alerts for this monitor.
 An <hours> integer is required.

 To unpause instantly, use "0" hours.
-After the pause expires you may receive an alert immediately if any of your
+After the pause expires you will receive an alert if the monitor is still in a failing state.

 Note: This endpoint is built for use from a browser and returns an HTML response.
 Clients can ignore the body and trust the response code.